commons-icao/commons-icao-java/README.md

 # Icarus

-Icarus provides reusable ICAO-related classes and utilities for Java and Kotlin.
+Icarus provides reusable ICAO related classes and utilities for Java and Kotlin.

 ## License